 Age | 230 years old |

-Commissioned by Built by | Prussian king Frederick William II Carl G. Langhans |
+Commissioned by Built by | Prussian King Frederick William II Carl G. Langhans |

 Model | Propylaea in Athens (gate at the entrance to the Acropolis in Athens) |